hikariakio/sokoban-python-ai/README.md

 This was a university assignment to implement the weighted version of classic [sokoban](https://en.wikipedia.org/wiki/Sokoban) game and solve the game in the least amount of moves.

-GUI feature is provided by the marker.
+GUI feature is provided by the assignment.
 The main task is to implement 'mySokobanSolver.py'.

 ![](https://upload.wikimedia.org/wikipedia/commons/4/4b/Sokoban_ani.gif)